El Mozote massacre

 The El Mozote massacre took place both in and around the village of El Mozote, in the Morazán Department, El Salvador, on December 11 and 12, 1981, when the Salvadoran Army killed more than 811 civilians during the Salvadoran Civil War.
 The army had arrived in the village on the 10th, following clashes with guerrillas in the area.
-The Salvadoran Army's Atlácatl Battalion was responsible for the massacre.
+The Salvadoran Army's Atlácatl Battalion, under the orders of Domingo Monterrosa was responsible for the massacre.

 In December 2011, the government of El Salvador apologized for the massacre, the largest in the Americas in modern times.

 Background

 In 1981, various left-wing guerrilla groups coalesced into the Farabundo Martí National Liberation Front to do battle against El Salvador's military dictatorship, the Revolutionary Government Junta of El Salvador.

 Prior to the massacre, unlike many villages in the area, El Mozote had a reputation for neutrality.
 While many of its neighbors were largely Catholic, and were therefore often influenced by liberation theology and sympathetic to the guerrillas, El Mozote was largely Evangelical Protestant.
 The village had sold some supplies to the guerrillas but it was also "a place where the guerrillas had learned not to look for recruits".
+The people residing in the village maintained a low commercial relationship with guerrillas for their own safety, but did not ideologically associate with them due to the people's identity of being evangelical Christians.

 Prior to the massacre, the town's wealthiest man, Marcos Díaz, had gathered the citizens in order to warn them that the army would soon pass through the area in a counterinsurgency operation, but he had been assured that the town's residents would not be harmed if they remained in place.
 Concerned that fleeing the town would cause them to be mistaken for guerrillas, the townspeople chose to stay and they also extended an offer of protection to peasants from the surrounding area, who soon flooded the town.